tianxic-hu/DaisyHackathon/README.md

 [Supermarket Sales](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales) dataset from Kaggle which includes historical sales data of supermarket company recorded in 3 different branches for 3 months is also used to demostrate ARIMA forecasting.

 ## Running Environment
+Running environment for flyer generation is specified in `requirements.txt`.
+All other script can be run in Google Colab python environment.

+## Running Instruction
+Steps and example of outputs are shown in each `*.ipynb` files for different functions.
+Individual cells can be run for needed outputs.